-Asa gift to myself, I booked a one-on-one street photography workshop with Michiel Heijmans.
-I have not regretted it for a moment!
+“As a treat for myself, I booked the 1-on-1 street photography workshop with Michiel Heijmans.
+I haven't regretted it for a second!

-We started the workshop with a cup of coffee: a pleasant way to begin the morning, getting to know each other, discussing where you are and, above all, what you want to learn.
-After that, we both took to the streets, armed with our cameras.
-While chatting and taking photos, I was bombarded with tips and ideas.
-Not only does Michiel clearly have a wealth of knowledge and expertise, but his enthusiasm and daring are contagious.
-I can hardly imagine not being inspired by this!
+We kicked off the workshop with a cup of coffee: a nice start to the morning, to get to know each other, discuss where you're at, and most importantly, what you want to learn.
+After that, we hit the streets, both armed with our cameras.
+As we chatted and took photos, tips and ideas came pouring in.
+Not only does Michiel have a ton of knowledge and skill, but his enthusiasm and boldness are also infectious.
+It's hard to imagine not getting inspired by him!

-Even after the workshop, Michiel continued to help me by emailing me feedback on my photo selection and post-processing.
-In short: a great all-round workshop that was, above all (and not unimportantly), a lot of fun."
+Even after the workshop, Michiel was super helpful by giving me feedback via email on my photo selection and post-processing.
+In short: a fantastic all-round workshop that was, above all (and not unimportantly), really enjoyable.”

 Bring someone along for free!

-You can bring a friend along to this workshop for free.
-It makes it less intimidating and more fun, of course!
-You can also choose to split the cost if you both want to learn more about street photography.
-It's entirely up to you!
+You can bring a friend to this workshop for free!
+It makes things less daunting, and it's way more fun, of course!
+You can also choose to share the costs if you both want to learn more about street photography.
+That's totally up to you!

 Workshop details